-- Financial assistance for books
+- Financial assistance for books (program specific)

 - City bus tickets / Transportation support

-- Educational supplies
+- Educational supplies (program specific)

 - Referral to other support services on and off campus

 Students who receive assistance from Student Disability Services, students from economically disadvantaged families (including low income youth and adults), students preparing for non-traditional fields, single parents (including single pregnant women), English learners (homes in which English is the second language), homeless individuals, youth who are in or have aged out of the foster care system, and youth with parents on active duty in the armed forces.
-Students enrolled in Associative of Arts or Associate of Science programs are not eligible.
+Students enrolled in Associate of Arts or Associate of Science programs are not eligible.